 The propensity of roads to damage and the possibility of maintaining its functionality after a seismic event must be evaluated both on the basis of the geometrical characteristics of the street section and on the expected damage due to the earthquake for the buildings facing the street.
-In this work, for this purpose, two GRID themes, related to the index of the damage expected for buildings, have been elaborated.
-In particular, using apposite indices of damage for buildings (Ide) in Fig. 6 it is represented as an "Urban centre masonry buildings' damages detailed distribution", while in Fig. 7 it is represented as "reinforced concrete buildings' built surface (in each census tract) subjected to heavy damage or collapse" caused by an earthquake with a return period of 475 years (Faccioli et al., [9]).
+In this work, for this purpose, two GRID themes, related to the index of the damage expected for buildings (Ide) in Fig. 6 it is represented as an "Urban centre masonry buildings' damages detailed distribution", while in Fig. 7 it is represented as "reinforced concrete buildings' built surface (in each census tract) subjected to heavy damage or collapse" caused by a scenario earthquake with a return period of 475 years (Faccioli at al., 2000).
 Using the acquired data, for every branch of the analyzed network, the "index for the global damage of roads" (Idg) has been defined, by the relation: